hyperledger-labs/private-data-objects/eservice/docs/BUILD.md

 For production deployment, ``CONTRACTHOME`` should be set to ``/opt/pdo``.

+Note: EService has to be compiled in SGX hardware-mode before compiling and running [PService](../../pservice/docs/BUILD.md) in hardware-mode.
+Any changes to the EService will require the PService to be recompiled.

 ## <a name="install">Build & Install the Modules

 ### <a name="python">Install additional python libraries